-Discuss how you will continue to integrate communications theory to practice of nursing.
+Discuss how you will continue to integrate communications theory to your practice of nursing.

-- /6 Elaborate on your self-evaluation of your current communications skills outlining your areas of competence and the areas requiring further development. - /4 Discuss specific strategies you have developed and will use it to continue to improve your therapeutic communication.
+- /3 Elaborate on your self-evaluation of your current communications skills outlining your areas of competence and the areas requiring further development. - /4 Your plan will explain specific communication theory you will use in practice. - /3 Document how you will apply this theory to your professional practice.

-The structure of the paper (25 marks)
+• The structure of the paper (25 marks)

 - 76 The tone of the paper is appropriate to an academic audience.
-There are no slang terms, the writing is clear and understandable, and views of others are acknowledged. - /5 Paragraphs form units of thought, with a topic sentence and details that support it. - /5 The introduction presents the organization of the paper and the ideas being discussed. - /3 The conclusion summarizes the ideas of the paper. - 6 APA format is followed: - the necessary information is included in the centred area of the title page. - the reference list and citations in the text are according to APA (3 marks). - pagination is appropriate and includes a header with appropriate spacing. - character spacing, font size and style, margins are appropriate and in a folder.
+There are no slang terms, the writing is clear and understandable, and views of others are acknowledged appropriately to APA. - /5 Paragraphs form units of thought, with a topic sentence and details that support it. - /5 The introduction presents the organization of the paper and the ideas being discussed. - /3 The conclusion summarizes the ideas of the paper. - /6 APA format is followed: - the necessary information is included in the centred area of the title page. - the reference list, citations in the text and the paper set-up are according to APA (3 marks). - pagination is appropriate, includes a header with appropriate spacing and title on the first page of text. - character spacing, font size and style, margins are appropriate and in a folder.